itsthatguy/theme-itg-flat/README.md

 ## Here it is

 My flat, retina friendly, sublime-theme.
 It comes in two flavors, Dark and Light.
 I'll be adding more color variations over the coming weeks, so stay tuned.
+[Read more about it](http://itsthatguy.com/post/70191573560/sublime-text-theme-itg-flat)

 Installation is a snap.
 Once you have [Package Control](https://sublime.wbond.net/installation) installed, you just need to follow the instructions below.